 This ad for snowmobiles in Florida stayed up for months.

+When management is “too busy” to monitor their own content, they deserve the worst result from a dysfunctional effort.
 Would you expect to see snowmobiles sold in Florida?
 In July?
-This embarrassing post by the client’s CMS vendor and web site IT, a well known powersports service provider, stayed up for weeks because management wouldn’t look at their own channels.
+This embarrassing post by the client’s CMS vendor and web site IT, a well known powersports service provider, stayed up for weeks because management refused to look at their own channels.
 I won’t comment on the use of transparent background PNGs against a lime green <IMG> tag background color.

 Lesson?
 Stay engaged or risk the consequences.